IDE Early/Expanded Access

 FDA recognizes that there are circumstances in which an investigational device is the only option available for a patient faced with a serious, albeit not life-threatening, disease or condition.
 In these circumstances, FDA uses its regulatory discretion in determining whether such use of an investigational device should occur.

 Prior FDA approval is needed before compassionate use occurs.
-In order to obtain Agency approval, the sponsor should submit an IDE supplement requesting approval for a protocol deviation under section §812.35(a) in order to treat the patient.
+In order to obtain Agency approval, the sponsor should submit an IDE supplement requesting approval for a compassionate use under section §812.35(a) in order to treat the patient.
 The IDE supplement should include:

 - A description of the patient's condition and the circumstances necessitating treatment